 Spirituality is not only concerned with our own inner development but is a way of living wherein we have love and concern for all life in creation.
 Spirituality involves bringing us closer to our true nature, our true Self, which is one with God.
 Just as God is love, the way back to God is also through love.
 When we are loving to all people and all forms of life, we are on the way back to God.
 Those who have been successful on the spiritual path know that vegetarianism aids meditation and spiritual progress.
 Once we realize the divinity that enlivens all forms on our planet, we will spread peace and love wherever we go.

-Excerpted and reprinted from “The Vegetarian Diet: Includes Seven Spiritual Reasons for Vegetarianism from Spark of the Divine” by Sant Rajinder Singh Ji (Radiance Publishers 2011).
+Excerpted and reprinted from “The Vegetarian Diet: Seven Spiritual Reasons for Vegetarianism” by Sant Rajinder Singh Ji (Radiance Publishers 2011).